Moutoussamy/BankCustomersChurnPred/README.md

 - We can see a clear difference in the balance of the churned and retained customers
 - The retained customers present mostly one or two products

 The importance analysis with the random forest methods confirm these observation.
+The most impotant descriptors for the customer churn prediction is the age.
+We made models for the churn prediction with a prescision of XX and a recall of XX.

+Here, we work on data on a given time point.
+A more meaningful model can be created with time average data.
+We can also add more descriptors such as the prescence of saving accounts or the numbers of debit/credit cards.